Cirkit Designer Logo

 Usage Instructions

-• Attach your devices or circuits to the output ports.
-Each port can deliver up to 5A at 5V.
+• Plug your USB-powered devices into the USB-C PD1 and PD2 ports.
+Each port can deliver up to 5V and 5A.

 Important Considerations and Best Practices

-• Input Voltage: Ensure the input voltage is within the specified range (5V-20V).
+• Input Voltage Range: Always ensure the input voltage is within the specified range (6V to 36V).
 Exceeding this range may damage the module.

 • Heat Dissipation: At high currents, the module may generate heat.
-Ensure proper ventilation or use a heatsink if necessary.
+Ensure adequate ventilation or use a heatsink if necessary.

-The 5V 5A Dual PD Power Module can be used to power an Arduino UNO.
-Below is an example setup:
+The 5V 5A Dual PD Power Module can be used to power an Arduino UNO via its USB port.
+Below is an example of how to connect and use the module:

-Here is a simple Arduino sketch to blink an LED while powered by the module:
+Here is an example Arduino sketch to blink an LED while powered by the module:

-// This sketch blinks an LED connected to pin 13 of the Arduino UNO.
+// Blink an LED connected to pin 13 of the Arduino UNO

 void setup() {